Lightning-Flow-Scanner/.github/profile/README.md

 _"Maintaining high-quality Salesforce Flows is critical for the success of your business applications.
 Lightning Flow Scanner is a powerful tool that can help you identify and address common issues in your Flows."_ - Mohith Shrivastava, Principal Developer Advocate at Salesforce.

 Take your Salesforce Flows to the next level and join us in our commitment to promoting Best Practices.
-By getting involved, you'll help improve Flows and boost confidence among Flow Builders.
+By starring us, you'll help improve Flows and boost confidence among Flow Builders.
 Let's work together to achieve excellence!

 ### 🔧 We Support: